acend/website-hugo/site/content/en/trainings/quarkus.md

 ---
 title: "Quarkus"
-seo_title: "Starte mit Quarkus, dem Supersonic Subatomic Java Toolkit"
+seo_title: "Get started with Quarkus, the Supersonic Subatomic Java Toolkit"
-description: "Dieses zweitägige Training bietet einen praktischen und klar verständlichen Einstieg in Quarkus, dem Kubernetes Native Java Stack.
-Quarkus ermöglicht es leichtgewichtige Services mit Java zu implementieren und eignet sich bestens um auf Container Plattformen oder direkt in die Cloud deployed zu werden."
+description: "This two-day training offers a practical and clear introduction to Quarkus, the Kubernetes Native Java Stack.
+Quarkus makes it possible to implement lightweight services with Java and is ideally suited to be deployed on container platforms or directly in the cloud."
 date: 2024-01-25T12:16:39+06:00
 draft: false
 weight: 10
 slug:
 subtitle: "Basics"
 categories: ["Basics", "Programming"]
-duration: "2 Tage"
+duration: "2 Days"
-abstract: "Starte mit Quarkus, dem Supersonic Subatomic Java Toolkit"
+abstract: "Get started with Quarkus, the Supersonic Subatomic Java Toolkit"
-main_title: "Starte mit Quarkus, dem Supersonic Subatomic Java Toolkit"
+main_title: "Get started with Quarkus, the Supersonic Subatomic Java Toolkit"

 personen:
   daten : ""